Phone: 01825 769000 | Email: [email protected]

 We have generalised emergency plans for those who are blind & partially sighted who will need assistance to leave a venue in the event of an evacuation.
 If you will need such assistance please read our leaflet explaining the plan and speak to a steward at the start of each session.

-The main Celebration is a time for a large number of people to join together for worship and preaching.
+The Celebrations are a time for a large number of people to join together for worship and preaching.
 There is some time to respond to God and the ministry of the Holy Spirit, plus dance and drama.

 Sensory profiles